tiiatoiv/sssf-project/README.md

 }
 ```

-Add new game stat (when submitting agent and map you need to give ID.
+Add new game stat (when submitting agent and map you need to give proper ID's)